a-rilley/3_DOF_Robotic_Arm/README.md

 The CAD design of the prototype was a modified version of Dejan Nedelkovski's 4-DOF robotic arm which relied on servo motors for actuation.
 The design was modified to support 3 high torque, low speed DC motors with hall-effect encoders.

 ![alt text](https://github.com/a-rilley/3_DOF_Robotic_Arm/blob/main/Photos/Robot%20Arm%20Assembly.png)

+Note: This project was completed in early 2021 and there are no plans to make any changes to the core files.